corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/corda-smart-contracts.md

 # Corda Smart Contracts

-'Smart Contract' is a term that is often used in the distributed ledger/ blockchain space but not often used in the context of discussing Corda.
-Corda has the building blocks of other blockchains' Smart Contracts, but they are chopped up and split into different parts:
+*Smart contract* is a term that is often used in the distributed ledger/ blockchain space but not often used in the context of discussing Corda.
+Corda has the building blocks of other blockchains' smart contracts, but they are chopped up and split into different parts:

 * The data of a Smart Contract is stored in the ContractStates on ledger.
 * The functions or things you can do to that data are defined in the Contract.